pradeepnatrajan/FaceMaskDetection/README.md

 baseModel = MobileNetV2(weights="imagenet", include_top=False,input_tensor=Input(shape=(224, 224,3)))
 ```

-### Step 7:Addition of Maximum  pooling layer of pool size equal to 7× 7, a flattering layer, a dense ReLU layer which contains  128 neurons, a dropout of 0.5 and a decisive layer with softmax activation
+### Step 7: Addition of Maximum  pooling layer of pool size equal to 7× 7, a flattering layer, a dense ReLU layer which contains  128 neurons, a dropout of 0.5 and a decisive layer with softmax activation
 ```
 headModel = baseModel.output
 headModel = AveragePooling2D(pool_size=(7, 7))(headModel)